ahriman1374/LOGICPULSE-INTERACTIVE-MZ-INVENTORY-UI/README.md

 ## 📦 Installation

-1. Download the latest release `.js` file.
+1. Download the latest release `.zip` file.
-2. Place it in your project’s `js/plugins/` folder.
+2. Place it in your project’s `Main` folder.
 3. In RPG Maker MZ, open the **Plugin Manager** and add the plugin.
 4. Use the plugin command `OpenInventory` to launch the inventory scene (e.g., from a menu or event).